Porcelain vs Acrylic Bathtub Comparison

 Due to the nature of how they are constructed, porcelain bathtubs are generally more expensive than acrylic.
 This cost also takes into consideration that porcelain tubs require more maintenance than acrylic and are generally more expensive to install as well.

 Acrylic is generally a much more durable material when compared to porcelain.
 Although porcelain tubs have a much harder surface and are more resistant to scratches when compared to acrylic, the harder surface is much more susceptible to cracks and chipping from heavy impacts.
-Acrylic is a softer material and can therefore can weather hard impacts much easier. whether hard impacts much easier.
+Acrylic is a softer material and can, therefore, weather hard impacts much easier. whether hard impacts much easier.

 Maintaining either porcelain or acrylic is actually very similar.
 They both require a great deal of care to clean properly without damaging the material itself.
 The big difference is that acrylic can be cleaned with a commercial based cleaner or detergent where porcelain cannot.Porcelain requires a hand wash of either a vinegar solution, lemon water or soap.
 Avoid using steel wool or any abrasive brushes as well when cleaning your porcelain tub.
 Either material will discolor over time if proper care is not applied.